whykay-01/computer-networking-net2text-replication/README.md

 ## Network Visualizer

 Network visualizer is located in the `src/external` folder.
 To run it, please run the script without any positional arguments.
+It is a simple generator that has already produced a basic network visualization for the `att_na_10000` dataset.
+It could be accessed via your browser.
+Simply open the `src/external/nx.html` file in your browser and you will see the network visualization.

 ## SQL to Natural Language

-Created by Minjae.
+The following part is created by Minjae.

 This file translates Natural language(English) to SQL.
 It uses spaCy to tokenize queries.
 The file is located in the parse folder in the repository.